Skip to main content

 Deborah Kuehnbaum’s (BA ’70) best Laurier experience isn’t a golden memory – it's an ongoing joy.

-Deb feels as connected to Laurier now as she did more than five decades ago when she graduated.
+Kuehnbaum feels as connected to Laurier now as she did more than five decades ago when she graduated.
 She credits her connection with Laurier to her membership in the WLU Alumni Choir, which formed in the early 2000s when former Laurier Choir members from the 1960s and 70s reunited for a benefit concert in honour of member Keith Knights’ passing.

 For more than 20 years now, the WLU Alumni Choir has been singing, socializing and raising money for students through the Keith Knights Memorial Award, the WLU Alumni Choir Voice Performance Scholarship and other initiatives.
 They reunite yearly to perform at Homecoming, as well as at many other concerts over the years, including Laurier’s 100th anniversary.

-“I was thrilled when an old friend reached out to let me know the choir was reuniting … I’ve loved every minute of it since,” says Deb, an economics major and one of Canada’s first women to be hired as a student-in-accounts by one of Canada's large national accounting firms.
+“I was thrilled when an old friend reached out to let me know the choir was reuniting … I’ve loved every minute of it since,” says Kuehnbaum, an economics major and one of Canada’s first women to be hired as a student-in-accounts by one of Canada's large national accounting firms.
 She worked as a chartered accountant, controller and adjudicator until her retirement in 1997.
 “It’s what’s kept me connected to Laurier.”

-Together, they took the next step and set up wills to provide one quarter of what remains after settling their estate to the Keith Knights Memorial Award, one quarter to the WLU Alumni Choir Voice Performance Scholarship and 50 per cent to the Faculty of Music to be used as needed.
+Together, they took the next step and set up their wills to provide one quarter of what remains after settling their estate to the Keith Knights Memorial Award, one quarter to the WLU Alumni Choir Voice Performance Scholarship and 50 per cent to the Faculty of Music to be used as needed.

 A gift in her will just made sense.
 Knowing she is supporting areas that are so meaningful to her brings her great joy.

-If you are interested in making a bequest to Laurier, please contact Cec Joyal, Development Officer, Individual & Legacy Giving, Development & Alumni Relations 548-889-4864 | cjoyal@wlu.ca
+If you are interested in making a bequest to Laurier, please contact Cec Joyal, Development Officer, Individual & Legacy Giving, Advancement and External Relations 548-889-4864 | cjoyal@wlu.ca

 Unknown Spif - $key